-- 116. The parameters set out in this guidance for ILQR are broad, giving colleges the scope to map existing practice and/or develop arrangements that are appropriate to their own context and missions, and proportionate to the size of the institution.
+- 117. The parameters set out in this guidance for ILQR are broad, giving colleges the scope to map existing practice and/or develop arrangements that are appropriate to their own context and missions, and proportionate to the size of the institution.
 We do not expect colleges to address all aspects of our ILQR guidance in the early part of the review cycle.
 We will give them the necessary time to adapt their current quality arrangement to the approach, recognising that each college will have its own journey to make.
-We have asked CDN, QAA, and sparqs to work together to engage with institutions to identify their needs and develop resources and support to allow them to enhance capacity to undertake effective ILOR. - 117.
+We have asked CDN, QAA, and sparqs to work together to engage with institutions to identify their needs and develop resources and support to allow them to enhance capacity to undertake effective ILQR. - 118.
 Colleges have existing arrangements in place for annual monitoring, which will feed into the annual self-evaluation and action plan.
-These existing arrangements will also form the basis for periodic ILQR. - grouping or support service(s) area over a longer time frame, building on the outcomes of annual monitoring, during that period.
-As noted in the guidance at Annex A, the exact aggregation of courses/programmes or support services areas to be reviewed and the order they are conducted in, is determined by the individual institution to fit the organisational structure, mode of delivery and enhancement-led approach. - of structured support for colleges over the early years of the review cycle to enhance their capacity and develop their existing quality process to ensure that they are in line with the expectations for ILQR.
+These existing arrangements will also form the basis for periodic ILQR. - 119.
+Periodic ILQR is an opportunity to undertake a deeper review and evaluation of a subject grouping or support service(s) area over a longer time frame, building on the outcomes of annual monitoring, during that period.
+As noted in the guidance at Annex A, the exact aggregation of courses/programmes or support services areas to be reviewed and the order they are conducted in, is determined by the individual institution to fit the organisational structure, mode of delivery and enhancement-led approach. - 120.
+SFC has asked its TQEF delivery agency partners to work together to put in place a range of structured support for colleges over the early years of the review cycle to enhance their capacity and develop their existing quality process to ensure that they are in line with the expectations for ILQR.
 The detail of that support will be for the TQEF delivery agencies to develop in consultation with the sector, but will include CPD, workshops, facilitated Networks, and bespoke support.